westcoastdigital/Simpli-WP-Optimser/README.md

 # WP Optimiser by SimpliWeb

-A comprehensive WordPress optimisation toolkit that helps you analyse, clean up, and maintain your WordPress site with four powerful features.
+A comprehensive WordPress optimisation toolkit that helps you analyse, clean up, and maintain your WordPress site with five powerful features.

 ## Features